sayhiben/awesome-playdate/README.md

 - [love-playdate-emulation](https://github.com/cadin/love-playdate-emulation) - A basic template for previewing games built with LÖVE in a Playdate-like environment.

 #### C
 > ⚠️ &nbsp; The Playdate SDKs are not yet released to the public.
-Consider using LÖVE (see above) in the meantime; Panic has reported that LÖVE provides a similar API to the Playdate SDK.
+Consider using LÖVE in the meantime; Panic has reported that LÖVE provides a similar API to the Playdate SDK.

 - [Taxman Engine](https://github.com/McDevon/taxman-engine) - A 2D, platform-independent game engine designed for the Playdate.
 Online demo [here](https://mcdevon.github.io/taxman-wasm/).